42EG4M1/imgmin-generator/README.md

     $ npm i

 ### Create directory
+Move the image you want to compress to the images directory.
     $ mkdir images
-    // Move the image you want to compress to images directory.

 ### Build
+A compressed image is generated in dist directory.
     $ npm run img
-    // A compressed image is generated in dist directory.

     // build with watch
     $ npm run watch